 Since its independence, The Gershman Y has grown and thrived as a home for secular Jewish arts and culture.
 The Gershman Y has three areas of programming: the Philadelphia Jewish Film Festival (PJFF), changing exhibitions in the Y’s Galleries, and arts and cultural programs and events.
 The Gershman Y offers over 100 unique programs every year, including book readings, classes, holiday celebrations, film screenings, gallery exhibits, and performing arts events.

 The critically acclaimed Philadelphia Jewish Film Festival (PJFF) seeks to educate and engage the Philadelphia cultural community, Jewish and non-Jewish alike, by focusing on films and programs that explore Jewish issues, history, and values.
-Entering its 33rd season, the critically acclaimed PJFF is the second-longest running series of its kind in the United States.
-This coming season, PJFF will present its Fall Festival and a Spring Series.
+Currently in its 37th season, the critically acclaimed PJFF is the second-longest running series of its kind in the United States.
+This season, PJFF will present its Fall Festival and Spring CineMondays Series.

-The Gershman Y presents several art exhibitions every year, including art shows in all media and those dedicated exclusively to photography exhibits.
-The Gershman Y galleries aim to add new and innovative viewpoints and artwork to the already thriving artistic environment in Philadelphia and the surrounding areas.
+The Gershman Y presents 6-8 exhibitions every year, including art shows in all media and those dedicated exclusively to photography exhibitions.
+The Gershman Y’s two galleries aim to add new and innovative viewpoints and artwork to the already thriving artistic environment in Philadelphia and the surrounding areas.

 The Gershman Y’s popular holiday events welcome the entire Philadelphia community to celebrate Jewish holidays, and arts and culture programs and classes offer opportunities to gain in-depth knowledge about art, books, music, food, health, and current topics.